livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 This defines a `metadata` property `slug`.
 It has a custom metadata `plugin` set to `bp-slug`.
 We are going to see later on how to define this plugin.

 There is also a custom component for the the form in editor defined via `ui.component`.
 It describes how the editor displays the `slug` metadata.
-It has a form: `bpSlugForm`, and a custom service `bpSlugService`.

-The component is an Angular component and the custom service refers to some business logic code defined separately in the Editor.
+This custom component is implemented with Vue and registered through the vueComponentRegistry.

 The `bp` prefix stands for one of our downstream named: *boilerplate*.
-It's generally a good practice to prefix custom components in Angular as all components are registered globally.
+It's generally a good practice to prefix custom components to not clash with with any potential components from Livingdocs.

 Next step is to create a file to implement a simple custom server plugin.
 `plugins/metadata/bp-slug.js`: